zhangzhics/CITS5503_Sem2/Labs/Lab3S3DynamoDB.md

 Version: 1.0 Date: 12/04/2018 Author: David Glance

+Date: 21/07/2023 Updated by Zhi Zhang

 ## Learning Objectives

 1. Learn how to create and configure S3 buckets and read and write objects to them
 2. Learn how to use operations on DynamoDB: Create table, put items, get items
 3. Start an application is your own personal Cloud Storage

 ## Technologies Covered